 There are many reasons to take supplements.
 Firstly, it is very hard to get the full range of nutrients from the typical Western diet.
 That’s in part down to what we choose to eat, but the other problem is the fact that most foods aren’t as nutritious as they used to be due to over-processing and industrial farming methods.

 Another issue is that chronic stress can compromise digestion and you therefore may not assimilate all of the nutrients from the foods that you do eat.

-During the Winter, I like to take a full spectrum immune supporting multivitamin and I also keep all-natural vitamin C sachets on hand for if I feel a little under the weather.
+During the winter, I like to take a full spectrum immune-supporting multivitamin and I also keep all-natural vitamin C sachets on hand if I feel a little under the weather.

 Our gut also plays a key role in immunity and I highly recommend using a probiotic to keep your gut microbiome healthy.

 While working from home it can be very easy to eat at our desks and work through meals.
 This was often an issue in the office at lunchtime but I’m hearing of many people who are also working through breakfast and dinner now that they’re working from home!

 It’s really important to focus on your food and to be fully present for the experience as this enhances the digestive process, therefore meaning you will lessen the chance of digestive issues such as IBS and bloating and you are also more likely to better absorb the full range of nutrients.